AN INSPIRATION- ON ANY DAY

 On this day, we should also humbly acknowledge that there is much more work to do.

 I am reminded of something that occurred during a screening of LET TRUTH BE THE BIAS in 1994.
-There’s a scene in the documentary where hordes of armed policemen—with batons at the ready and with the strength of a football team pushing a blocking ‘sled’ — push dozens of African Americans backwards.
+There’s a scene in the documentary where hordes of armed policemen—with batons at the ready and with the strength of a football team pushing a blocking ‘sled’ — thrust dozens of African Americans backwards.
 Elderly men, women and children are forced to the ground—and are trampled in the ensuing melee.
-While this scene was playing out, I heard someone comment rather loudly, “Hey, this guy must be a LIBERAL” — as if showing the struggle for basic human rights was somehow a liberal issue.
+While this scene was playing out, I heard someone comment rather loudly, “Hey, this guy must be a liberal” — as if showing the struggle for basic human rights was somehow a liberal issue.

 The comment from my countryman made me chortle, albeit sadly.